Viki Bennett Kane

 Biography

-Viki has extensive experience of lecturing, leadership, management and inter-institutional collaboration in Higher Education.
-As a Senior Lecturer and Programme Leader at Bath Spa University for 15 years, she led on the design and delivery of successful and long-standing Foundation and Honours degrees in Early Childhood and Education Studies, focusing on delivering a positive, purposeful and professionally relevant student experience.
-A significant element of Viki’s role was leading on collaborative partnerships between the University and regional Further Education Colleges, with a responsibility of reviewing, developing and reporting on reciprocal academic understandings and consistency of standards and procedures.
-As such, Viki gained a valuable and informed understanding of supporting a wide range of undergraduate students to develop their own principles and academic practices into employment roles with young children.
+Previously at Bath Spa University for 15 years, she led the long-standing foundation and honours degrees in Early Childhood and Education Studies, focusing on delivering a positive, purposeful and professionally relevant student experience.
+She maintained collaborative partnerships with regional further education colleges, reviewing, developing and reporting on reciprocal academic understandings and the consistency of standards and procedures.
+Through this, Viki gained an informed understanding of supporting undergraduate students to develop their own principles and academic practices as they progressed into employment roles working with young children.

 Publications and scholarly activities